nicholbs/TryHackMe/Report.md

 -------------------------------------------------------------------
 **Abstract**

-This report outline the weaknesses exposed on Radiobroadcast's network with windows XP computers.
+This report outline the weaknesses exposed on Radiobroadcast's network with Microsoft windows 2000 and XP computers.
 Remote attacker was enabled access through ethernalBlue, buffer overflow attack and lack of security configurations.
 Means and meassures of attacks and procedures for recovery are described in details.

 **Table of Contents**
 * 1.Purpose of report
-* 2.Radiobroadcast network
+* 2.Exploited application
+  * 2.1 Vulnerable systems
-  * 2.1 Current infrastructure
+  * 2.1 Current infrastructure and services
-  * 2.2 Services provided
-  * 2.3 future
 * 3.Attack
   * 3.1 Recon/Auxilliary
     * 3.1.1 Nmap